0 hidden charges. 0 forex

 Frequently Asked Questions

-1. What is a scheme example?
+1. What is an example of a scheme?

 Schemes are a form of financing introduced by the state or central governments.
 The main goal of launching different schemes is to encourage people to achieve their objectives if they lack the resources to do it.